project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 .. note::

     It is important to note that the Rig library does not assume or rely on this particular program structure.
-Rig can be (and has been) used in numerous applications with widly different structures.
+Rig can be (and is) used in numerous applications with widly different structures.
 Examples include interactive use in the Python interpreter, `cabling validation software
     <https://github.com/SpiNNakerManchester/SpiNNer>`_ and `site-wide SpiNNaker